Awards Program Information

 2 Clio Scholarship online references (one must be a recommendation from a SCCSS member)

 The SCCSS annually honors the outstanding performance of teachers, college professors, and other worthy individuals and programs that work to promote quality social studies in the Palmetto State.
-Winning teachers will receive the following:
+Winning teachers will receive the following a plaque to commemorate the event, recognition by the SCCSS at the annual fall conference, free conference registration at the fall SCCSS Annual Conference, notification of the local media of this accomplishment, and a $100 cash award.

 Civil Rights/ Civil Liberties Excellence in Teaching Award Full Description